Is Bali Safe? How to Navigate Through the Dangers

 Rabies

-Rabies is a severe infection which is transmitted through direct contact usually from the bite of a rabid animal.
-It can be transmitted by various animals most commonly by dogs and possibly by monkeys.
+Rabies is a severe infection which is transmitted through direct contact, usually from the bite of a rabid animal.
+It can be transmitted by various animals, most commonly by dogs and possibly monkeys.
 The risk of infection becomes high if the infected animal's saliva enters the bloodstream.
-Early in 2023, two foreign tourists were the victims of canine attacks which were positive for rabies in the Legian area of Kuta in Bali.
+Early in 2023, two foreign tourists were the victims of canine attacks, which were positive for rabies in the Legian area of Kuta in Bali.

 There is a need to evaluate the benefits of a rabies vaccine.
-If you are planning an extended stay in Bali and intend to explore its natural surroundings, it is strongly advisable to get vaccinated against the rabies virus.
-Vaccination costs from 50 to 300 US dollars depending on your location.
+If you plan an extended stay in Bali and intend to explore its natural surroundings, getting vaccinated against the rabies virus is strongly advisable.
+Vaccination costs from 50 to 300 US dollars, depending on your location.

 In case of an animal bite in Bali, it is crucial to immediately clean the wound with soap and water and seek medical attention at a nearby clinic.
 You may need to get vaccinated against rabies.
 This vaccine is highly effective and protects against infection.
 Additionally, you might be required to receive post-exposure prophylaxis (PEP) treatment.

-We bought our rabies vaccinations at a cheaper rate from Estonia and a nurse at a healthcare centre in Finland injected for us a few weeks before the start of our Bali trip.
+We bought our rabies vaccinations at a cheaper rate from Estonia, and a nurse at a healthcare centre in Finland injected us a few weeks before the start of our Bali trip.

 If you don't get vaccinated or receive prompt treatment after being bitten by an animal, you run the risk of contracting a deadly infection.